Wisteria sinensis: Cultivation and history

-A one-acre (4,000 m2) specimen Sierra Madre Wisteria, located in Sierra Madre, California is recognized by Guinness World Records as the world's largest blossoming plant.
+A one-acre (4,000 m2) specimen Sierra Madre Wisteria, located in Sierra Madre, California is recognized by Guinness World Records as the world's largest blossoming plant.It was planted in 1892 and by 1994 had branches measuring 152 m (500 ft) long, covered an area of 0.4 ha (1 acre) and weighed 220 tonnes (48,500 lb).

 Cultivars

 A white-flowering cultivar, Wisteria sinensis 'Alba', was discovered in a garden by botanist Robert Fortune in 1844, from which he took cuttings for the Royal Horticultural Society.

 In addition to the white 'Alba', 'Prolific' features the classic purple flowers, but in greater abundance with larger racemes.
 It also blooms at an earlier age than the traditional cultivar.
 The variety 'Amethyst' has deeper colored reddish violet flowers that are extremely fragrant.